69 News gets sneak peek at Lehigh Valley Hospital-Hazleton renovations

 - Lehigh University opens new dorm with plans to increase student body

-- Woman charged in connection with pedestrian death in South Whitehall Township
+- Updated Woman charged in deadly hit-and-run pedestrian crash in South Whitehall

-- Updated Man injured by small, sharp metal scraps in fast food, police say

 - Updated Easton-area music journalist releasing new book on eve of Woodstock's 50th anniversary